History Updated

 4. ‘Ealing in the 1918-19 Flu pandemic’ by Dr Peter Hounsell.
 Chair of Ealing Branch HA on this website https://ealinghistory.org.uk/ealing-in-the-pandemic-1918-19/

-5. Dr Peter Hounsell has written an article for the current edition of The Historian magazine (issue 150: Summer 2021) on ‘The “workless workers” and the Waterbury watch: W.T.
+5. Dr Peter Hounsell has written an article for The Historian magazine (issue 150: Summer 2021) on ‘The “workless workers” and the Waterbury watch: W.T.
 Stead.
 W.A.
 Dunkerley and the Census of the Unemployed 1887’

 6. Philip Woods gave a talk on his book Reporting the Retreat: War Correspondents in Burma, 1942 (Hurst) on the WW2TV.COM YouTube channel which is available to view free of charge (but donations help keep the site running) https://www.youtube.com/watch?v=upmI-6vh2dU